 Sure enough, a grade is a form of feedback, but it is neither inclusive nor sustainable.
-The gift of feedback for learning is not a number or letter, but rather it is information, opinions and comments on student learning and outputs.
+Feedback can refer to (1) the information a learner gets regarding their learning (from multiple sources, including inner dialogue) but also to (2) the processes around the gathering, meaning-making and actions following that information.
+In this blog, I discuss the first meaning of feedback.
+The ‘gift’ of feedback for learning is not a number or letter, but rather it is information, opinions and comments on student learning and outputs.
 Feedback has a strong emotional impact on students: it should be a gift for students, not about students as persons, but about their learning.

 To be inclusive, the feedback process needs to include, involve the learners rather being perceived as the sole responsibility of the teacher and it needs to be given in the modality that suits the student.